Smart Ways to Protect Your Car When It Sits Outside a Lot

 3. Protect the Plastics on Your Car

-Many car owners forget to apply sealants to the plastic moldings on their cars.
-Unfortunately, these components are susceptible to damage from the elements and can leave your vehicle with some unsightly cracking and discoloration.
+Many car owners overlook the importance of applying sealants to the plastic moldings on their vehicles.
+Unfortunately, these parts are especially vulnerable to the elements and can end up cracked, faded, or discolored over time.

 Wash the Plastics on Your Car Regularly